evollu/react-native-fcm/README.md

         FCM.scheduleLocalNotification({
             fire_date: new Date(),
-            id: "UNIQ_ID_STRING",    //REQUIRED! this is what you use to lookup and delete notification
+            id: "UNIQ_ID_STRING",    //REQUIRED! this is what you use to lookup and delete notification.
+In android notification with same ID will override each other
             body: "from future past",
             repeat_interval: "week" //day, hour
         })